In RTS games, wood is a common resource. However, when workers gather it, it's always shown as tiny bundles of wood.

 - In the first two games, they're obviously carrying long planks.

 - World of Warcraft pays homage to this by having many quests that involve collecting those neatly stacked piles of lumber, ostensibly for construction purposes, although some do actually make them look like cut boards, not firewood.
 Justified to an extent by the Goblins who, not to be outdone in the efficiency department, use machines called Shredders that can automate the chopping and sawing of wood until they spit out a nice collection of perfectly formed boards.
 Until they break down and explode, or go berserk and start killing people.

-- Black & White - the wood become piles of planks, and they look like long logs while being carried.
+- Black & White: The wood become piles of planks, and it looks like long logs while being carried.

-- Actually, first the woodcutter visibly chops down a tree, strips it of the branches, and carries the log on his shoulder to his house.
+- The Settlers: After the woodcutter chops down a tree, he strips it of branches and carries the log on his shoulder to his house.
 This is carried by other settlers all the way to the Carpenter's house, where he cuts the log into planks, which are then carried off to wherever they are needed.
-Half the uniqueness of the game comes from actually animating all those things, where other games are too lazy or too abstract.
+Half the uniqueness of the game comes from actually animating all those things, which most games don't.

 - Much of the other half comes from the gameplay implementation of those animations.
 Nifty animations aside, the fact that your little animated settlers actually carry resources from A to B forces you to organize a transport network that can handle the flow of resources without getting into traffic jams.
 This game averts Easy Logistics hard, to the point where logistics is the main source of challenge in the game.